chinamike65/hugo-tuolesi/content/book3/book3en.md

 This is the reason for the refuge of the people of upper scope.

-The real refuge is to learn, through learning, to understand the cause of refuge, the object of refuge, the amount of refuge, the virtues and benefits of refuge after refuge.
+The real refuge is to learn, and through learning, to understand the cause of refuge, the object of refuge, the quality of refuge, the virtues and benefits that will be gained by taking refuge.

-After understanding these six aspects, we can understand what refuge is.
+Once we have an understanding of these six aspects, we can understand what taking refuge really means.

-The most basic real conversion we are talking about now refers to the conversion of the lpeople of lower scope.
+The most basic real conversion we are talking about now refers to the taking refuge of the people of lower scope.

-There are two reasons for taking refuge, one is to take refuge because of the fear of falling into the lower realms; the other is to take refuge because of the faith in the guru and the Three Jewels.
+There are two reasons for taking refuge, one is to take refuge because of the dread of falling into the lower realms; the other is to take refuge because of faith in the guru and the Three Jewels.

 The object of taking refuge is the guru and the Three Jewels.
 Let's look at other aspects.

-2. Refuge Amount of Refuge
+##### 2. Scale of the Benefits of Refuge

-There are four kinds of Refuge Quantity: taking refuge after knowing the merits and virtues of the Three Jewels, taking refuge when knowing the difference between the Three Jewels, taking refuge in the Three Jewels and keeping oaths different, and not taking refuge in any object other than the Three Jewels.
+There are extents of Refuge: taking refuge after knowing the merits and virtues of the Three Jewels, taking refuge when knowing the difference between the Three Jewels, knowing the difference between taking refuge in the Three Jewels and keeping the precepts, and not taking refuge in any object other than the Three Jewels.

-(1) Knowing the merits of the Three Jewels and taking refuge
+##### (1) Knowing the merits of the Three Jewels and taking refuge

 After understanding the merits of the Three Jewels, taking refuge in the Three Jewels means knowing the merits of the Three Jewels and taking refuge.

 First of all, we must understand why we take refuge in the guru, why we take refuge in the Three Jewels.

 Why do we take refuge in the guru?
 What are the virtues of a guru?
 What are the virtues of the Three Jewels?
 We have already talked about the merits of the guru.
-The guru is the representative of the Three Jewels, and we want to obtain the blessings of the Buddhas and Tathagatas, the blessings of the Three Jewels.
+The guru is the representative of the Three Jewels, and we want to obtain the merit of the Buddhas and Tathagatas, the blessings of the Three Jewels.

 However, all the Buddhas and Tathagatas are first integrated into the guru.
 Only through the guru can they bless us.
 This is a contingent origin between the master and the apprentice.
-Even many masters are the incarnations of the Buddhas and Bodhisattvas, so they must take refuge in the guru.
+Even many masters who are the incarnations of the Buddhas and Bodhisattvas must take refuge in the guru.

 Then, let's look at the merits of the Three Jewels.

-Buddha's merits
+##### 1. Buddha's merits

 Buddhas have inconceivable merits of body, speech and mind.

-(1) Buddha's body merits
+##### (1) Buddha's body merits

 The Buddha's dharma form, simply speaking, is the Buddha's body.

-The appearance of the Buddha is very solemn.
-When the Buddha is teaching the sutras, some people look at it without blinking.
-After he has finished teaching the sutras, they still go on staring, and even a hundred years of reading is not enough.
+The appearance of the Buddha is very dignified.
+When the Buddha is teaching the sutras, some people look at him without blinking.
+After he has finished teaching the sutras, they still go on staring, and even a hundred years of listening is not enough.
 The Buddha has such physical merit.

 The Buddha has thirty-two principal marks and eighty sublime marks.